nickangtc/nickang-blog-gatsby/content/blog/2017-10-12-tunnel-http-requests-into-localhost/index.md

 As a freemium product, there are limits imposed, like max number of connections at any time and a randomly generated URL every time you stop and start the ngrok process.
 But they are very reasonable limitations in my opinion.
 Nothing that really hinders my work at least.

 If you have the need for such a tool but haven't heard of it, I hope this post has given you a rock to look under.
 And if you actually used it before, I'd love to hear how you have used it for your projects and learn from your experience.
-Just leave a comment!

 * * *